Lahaina Civic Center

 The Lahaina Civic Center is a sports, convention and entertainment complex located at Ka'a'ahi Street and Honoapi'ilani Highway in Lahaina, Hawaii, on the island of Maui.
-It is the site of the annual Maui Invitational Basketball Tournament, held every November during Thanksgiving week and hosted by Chaminade University.
+It is the site of the annual Maui Invitational Basketball Tournament, held every November during Thanksgiving week and hosted by Chaminade University located in Hawaii.
 Other events include the World Youth Basketball Tournament in July, concerts, trade shows, community festivals and fairs.

 History

 The Lahaina Civic Center was built in 1972.

-Air conditioning was first installed in the building in 2005, reportedly after North Carolina men's basketball coach Roy Williams complained about condensation on the floors during the Maui Invitational Tournament.
+In the 2023 Hawaii wildfires, the Civic Center survived but other buildings surrounding it were destroyed.

 Facilities

 Gymnasium

 The Civic Center Gymnasium is a 2,400-seat indoor arena with 20,800 square feet (160' by 130') of arena floor space, permanent seating on the East end and retractable bleachers on the North and South ends.
 It has four limited locker room facilities and two public restrooms.
-The arena floor can accommodate side-by-side recreation courts with the North and South bleachers retracted.

-The Social Hall is an air-conditioned 4,140-square-foot (90' by 46') meeting room with seating for up to 322 people.
-It can be divided into two smaller rooms and contains a basic kitchen.

-The breezeway hosts a war memorial.

-Three payphones (two at the main concourse and one at the gym) are available along with water fountains.
-Maui County Parks and Recreation is located in this building.